(Disclosure: Some of the links below may be affiliate links)

-So, in this review, I analyze clevercircles in detail to see how good they are really, how much fees we need to pay, and how they invest their money.
+So, in this review, I analyze clevercircles in detail to see how good they are, how much fees we need to pay, and how they invest their money.

-By the end of the review, you will know exactly whether you should invest with clevercircles or not.
+By the end of the review, you will know exactly whether you should invest with clevercircles.

 clevercircles is a relatively new Robo-advisor, started in 2018.
 The CIC Bank Switzerland developed it.
-The CIC Bank Switzerland is a licensed bank in Switzerland since 1909.
+The CIC Bank Switzerland has been a licensed bank in Switzerland since 1909.
 The CIC Bank Switzerland is a subsidiary of the larger Bank CIC banking group from France.
-And the CIC group itself belongs to Credit Mutuel, a very large French banking group.
+And the CIC group itself belongs to Credit Mutuel, a huge French banking group.

 As we will see in the next section, it is a Robo-advisor with a twist because there is also a community element that no other Swiss Robo-advisor has.

-To open a clevercircles account, you need to be 18 and be a Swiss resident.
+To open a clevercircles account, you must be 18 and a Swiss resident.

-You can use clevercircles with the web application or the mobile application on Android and Apple.
+You can use clevercircles with the web or mobile application on Android and Apple.
 It is great to have both options.

 It is important to note that clevercircles is only available in French and German.
 There is currently no support for English or Italian.

-The investing strategy of clevercircles is fairly simple.
-Based on your answers during the onboarding, they will propose you a portfolio.
+The investing strategy of clevercircles is pretty simple.
+Based on your answers during the onboarding, they will propose a portfolio.
 This portfolio will be composed of index funds and ETFs.
 Interestingly, they use both index funds and ETFs.

 They are only using index funds and passive ETFs.
-This is good because all of their choices have low fees and good diversification.
+This choice is good because all the chosen funds have low fees and good diversification.
 So, the default investing strategy makes a lot of sense.

-You can also customize your portfolio very deeply.
+You can also customize your portfolio very profoundly.
 For instance, I could create a portfolio with 97% (the maximum) in stocks and 3% cash.
 But I could have used other asset classes:

 - Real estate

 It is excellent that we can customize the portfolio to our needs.
-This is really for advanced investors.
-And starting investors can simply follow the portfolio that is recommended.
+This customization is great for advanced investors.
+And starting investors can follow the portfolio that is recommended.

 There is a minimum of 5’000 CHF to open an account with clevercircles.
 I feel like this is a little too high.
 Several Robo-advisors allow you to create an account with significantly lower minimums.

-On the other hand, it is good that they have a demo account for people that want to test the application.
-But it would be even better if it would be possible to test this service with a lower minimum.
+On the other hand, having a demo account is good for people that want to test the application.
+But it would be even better if it would be possible to try this service with a lower minimum.

 Now, there is a second part to their investing strategy: circles.
-People can be grouped in a circle.
+A circle is a group of investors.
 You can see them as an investing group.
-You can belong to several groups, and you can invite people t your groups.
-The analogy is the same as meeting every month with a group of friends to discuss investing.
+You can belong to several groups and invite people t your groups.
+The analogy is the same as meeting monthly with friends to discuss investing.
 At the end of the meeting, you will get a recommendation on how to invest for the following month.

-Every two months, all the users of clevercircles are being asked questions about the different asset classes and the future of the markets.
-This information is then combined within groups to propose rebalancing to the members of the group.
-So, if all the members of your group are bearish on real estate, the system will likely propose you reduce your real estate allocation.
+Every two months, all clevercircles users are asked questions about the different asset classes and the future of the markets.
+This information is then combined within groups to propose rebalancing to the group members.
+So, if all your group members are bearish on real estate, the system will likely propose you reduce your real estate allocation.

-Once you receive such a proposition, you are free to accept it or not.
-This is just an automated rebalancing proposition based on the point of view of the members of your circle.
+Once you receive such a proposition, you are free to accept it.
+This offer is just an automated rebalancing proposition based on the point of view of the members of your circle.

 I do not like this feature.
-I think it makes no sense.
+It makes no sense.
 Passive investing and asset allocation are here to define your portfolio based on your goal and let the market do the rest.
-Changing portfolio every two months based on people that have no more clue than you about the future of the market completely defeats the purpose of investing passively.
+Changing portfolios every two months based on people who have no more clue than you about the market’s future completely defeats the purpose of investing passively.

 It has been shown that active investing does not produce better results in the long term than passive investing. clevercircles tries to do something in the middle with an active choice of passive investing products.

-So, if you were to use clevercircles, I would recommend you do not use this feature.
-You can simply ignore circles (you will be alone in your circle) and use them as a Robo-advisor.
+So, if you use clevercircles, I recommend against using this feature.
+You can ignore circles (you will be alone in your circle) and use them as a Robo-advisor.
 But some Robo-advisors will do that just as well, and probably better.

 When investing for the long term, it is essential to minimize fees.
-Investing fees are really important and are almost the only thing you have real control over.
-So, we need to take a good look at the fees of each Robo-advisor.
+Investing fees are significant and are almost the only thing you have real control over.
+So, we need to take a good look at the costs of each Robo-advisor.

-clevercircles has a fairly simple degressive pricing strategy:
+clevercircles has a relatively simple degressive pricing strategy: